TheProjectM/2019/Docker/README.md

 ### **Part2: Containers**

 For Flask demo
-1. define a contatiner with `Dockerfile`
+1. define a container with `Dockerfile`
 2. create the `requirements.txt`
 3. create `app.py`
 4. build the app at the top level of the new directory `docker build --tag=friendlyhello`